-Thanks for allowing me to share these emails guys... it will give confidence to people who might not otherwise try this at home.
+Thanks to all for allowing me to share these emails... it will give confidence to people who might not otherwise try this at home.

-Hoping this tech info will allow others to pinpoint and fix the problem quicker than I could.
+Hoping this technical info will allow others to pinpoint and fix the problem quicker than I could.

 Living in rural Queensland in Australia means that I'm quite a way from the nearest Wireless Internet tower.